wolvido/wolvido/README.md

 - I've been enmaored with computers and softwares ever since I was a child.
 I started my serious coding journey learning C# and .NET.
 - In my opinion a mature statically typed language such as C# and a structured framework such as .NET is much better when maintaining software, especially in the long term.
 - Aside from technical skills, I strongly believe that social/communication skills are just as important, if not more.
-- Currently looking for a .NET backend role, but also aspiring to be a Full-Stack Developer.

 ### 🛠️ Tech Stack:
-- Languages & Frameworks: .NET Core, Entity Framework Core, JQuery, xUnit Testing.
+- Languages & Frameworks: .NET Core, Entity Framework Core, React, React Native.
 - Tools: Visual Studio, Visual Studio Code, Git, Github.

 ### 🚧 Current Endeavors: